plgd-dev/doc/content/en/features/jetstream.md

 - `events.{deviceID}.resources.{resourceID}.{eventType}` publishes resources events of types `resourcechanged`, `resourcecreated`, `resourcecreatepending`, `resourcedeleted` `resourcedeletepending`, `resourceretrieved`, `resourceretrievepending`, `resourcestatesnapshottaken`, `resourceupdated`, `resourceupdatepending` for resource `resourceID`, which is calculated as `uuid.NewV5(uuid.NamespaceURL, deviceID+href)` for device `deviceID`.

-Each event is compressed by [snappy](https://github.com/google/snappy) and wrapped by [event protobuf](https://github.com/plgd-dev/cloud/blob/v2/resource-aggregate/cqrs/eventbus/pb/eventbus.proto) in `Event.data` property and event type is described in `Event.event_type` property.
+Each event is compressed by [snappy](https://github.com/google/snappy) and encoded in protobuf [event envelope](https://github.com/plgd-dev/cloud/blob/v2/resource-aggregate/cqrs/eventbus/pb/eventbus.proto).
+The event envelope consist of `Event.data` containing the event and `Event.event_type` describing type of the event.

-### Consumer
+### Consumer subscriptions options
 For consumer of events you can subscribe to:
 - `events.>` gets all events of all devices
 - `events.{deviceID}.>` gets all events of device `deviceID`